askarali2024/KubeAliases/README.md

 ```
 Or move the script to executable path in your system

 ## 🤝 Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## 🧾 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## 🚀 About the Author
-Developed with ❤️ by Your Name.